DillonKyleDev/FlatEngine/README.md

 There is now a published release for FlatEngine2D!
 Please see the "Releases" section on the right-hand side for a download link and read up on the ReadMe for details on how to use FlatEngine.

 I've included a sample project inside FlatEngine2D called FlatSpace.
 With it, hopefully you can get an idea of how to use FlatEngine.
 But remember, FlatSpace is only one way to make a game using FlatEngine.
 Get creative!
+You are welcome to use any art assets I created that are in the release for anything you want.
+There is a blue brick tileset in the /projects/FlatSpace/images/tileSets directory that can be used with the TileMap system to make levels, and in fact, there is a prefab in the prefabs directory called "LevelLayout.prf" that is a demo of this.
+The audio is audio I purchased on the Unity asset store so that can't be used as far as I know, except to experiment with.

 As a note, FlatSpace was made before the implementation of persistant GameObjects which enable you to have some GameObjects stick around even when changing scenes.
 Creation of new persistant GameObjects is located in the Assets dropdown menu.
 Persistant objects are tied to the Project, so make sure to save your Scenes AND your Projects often to keep your progress saved!